dali92002/HTRbyMatching/README.md

 ### Prepare Your alphabet and Data:

-Check this instructions file to prepare your data for training:
+Check these instructions file to prepare your data for training:

 https://docs.google.com/document/d/1c9waNt2vNq_WJiRLBU81hqCcTEaPjQ0-I8xybyyJ8Uc/edit?usp=sharing

-### Trainig / Fine Tuning:
+### Training / Fine Tuning:

-Then, you canbtrain the model from scratch or fine tune it by taking the omniglot model weights from the table above.
+Then, you can train the model from scratch or fine tune it by taking the omniglot model weights from the table above.
 Here, I am training for the cipher named runic my training data path is ./few5/  my validation data path is ./data_validation , I am training with a batch_size of 5 and a threshold of 0.4 (it is recommended to keep it 0.4) and here I am doing a fine tuning over the model trained on omniglot so I specify train_type as "fine_tune".
 If you want to train from scratch specify the train_type as "scratch".

 ```bash